What Constitutes ZPIC Fraud?

 How Does the Government Define Fraud?

 According to Chapter 2, Sec.
-2.4.C of the Medicare Program Integrity Manual (MPIM), Medicare fraud includes claims identified as, ?fraudulent, wasteful, or abusive,? in nature.
-What this means is that if a ZPIC can identify that a claim for Medicare wasn?t required, wasn?t legal, or could have been handled with a lesser claim, it may constitute fraud against the Medicare system.
-Providers are expected to self-manage their claims for efficiency, though help and guidance is available through overseeing bodies when required.
+2.4.C of the Medicare Program Integrity Manual (MPIM), Medicare fraud includes claims identified as, (fraudulent, wasteful, or abusive,) in nature.
+What this means is that if a ZPIC can identify that a claim for Medicare wasn’t required, wasn’t legal, or could have been handled with a lesser claim, it may constitute fraud against the Medicare system.
+Providers are expected to self-manage their claims for efficiency, though help and guidance are available through overseeing bodies when required.

 Understand that ZPICs only begin investigations after identifying a potential fraud case, not the other way around.
 This leaves facilities in the position of proving their innocence.